Jay-Goo/RangeSeekBar/README.md

-hintBGHeight|dimension|The height of the progress prompt background, not set according to the text size adaptive hintBGWith|dimension|The with of the progress prompt background, not set according to the text size adaptive hintBGPadding|dimension|The progress indicates the distance between the background and the progress bar seekbarHight|dimension|The height of the progress bar thumbSize|dimension|The size of the button cellMode|enum|Scale mode **number** according to the scale of the actual proportion of the distribution of the location *（markTextArray must be a number）* **other** bisects the current layout*（markTextArray can be any character）* seekBarMode| enum |One-way, two-way mode **single** like normal seekbar **range** Bidirectional selection SeekBar
+hintBGHeight|dimension|The height of the progress prompt background, not set according to the text size adaptive hintBGWith|dimension|The with of the progress prompt background, not set according to the text size adaptive hintBGPadding|dimension|The progress indicates the distance between the background and the progress bar seekBarHeight|dimension|The height of the progress bar thumbSize|dimension|The size of the button cellMode|enum|Scale mode **number** according to the scale of the actual proportion of the distribution of the location *（markTextArray must be a number）* **other** bisects the current layout*（markTextArray can be any character）* seekBarMode| enum |One-way, two-way mode **single** like normal seekbar **range** Bidirectional selection SeekBar